judasgutenberg/Esp8266_RemoteControl/README.md

 ## Maps

 There is also a Maps tab to display devices with device_log data containing varying GPS coordinates that can be plotted on a map.
 Any device with a can_move set to 1 can be viewed in Maps.
-The plotted map points are broken up according to the same start date and timespan picker used by the graphing tabs and you cam mouse-over the points for detailed information collected from the device at that moment.
+The plotted map points are broken up according to the same start date and timespan picker used by the graphing tabs and you can mouse-over the points for detailed information collected from the device at that moment.
+The most recent map location will feature the thumbnail of the device (your dog, say) on the map.

 ![alt text](maps.jpg?raw=true)